arvidbt/lingutil/README.md

 // For Swedish,
 const svWords = new WordLib("sv");
 ```
 Now, you're ready to use wordlib for your own applications.

-You can:
+# usage 📝
 1. Use it to check is a string is a word.
    ```javascript
    const res = enWords.isWord("word");